On Oct. 11, Ukraine’s president Volodymyr Zelensky met with Pope Francis at the Vatican, marking a new step in his European Tour.

 This includes 1,140 casualties that Russian forces have suffered in the last day.

-The Norwegian government will spend up to 967 millions kroner ($87.5 million) on enhancing its industry.
+The Norwegian government will spend up to 967 millions kroner ($87.5 million) on enhancing its defense industry.
 This money is aimed at supporting Ukraine in the face of Russia’s full scale invasion.

 During his visit to Italy, President Volodymyr Zelensky presented the Ukrainian victory plan to Italian Premier Giorgia Mello.